-The Company's success is largely dependent on increased market acceptance of our emission monitoring equipment and control systems.
+The Company's success is largely dependent on increased market acceptance of our emission monitoring equipment and control systems. .
 If acceptance of emissions monitoring equipment does not continue to grow, then the Company's revenues may be significantly reduced.

-o If we are unable to develop new products, our competitors may develop and market products with better features that may reduce demand for our potential products.
+- o If we are unable to develop new products, our competitors may develop and market products with better features that may reduce demand for our potential products.
 The Company may not be able to introduce any new products or any enhancements to its existing products on a timely basis, or at all.
 In addition, the introduction by the Company of any new products could adversely affect the sales of certain of its existing products.
-If the Company's competitors develop innovative emissions testing technology that are superior to the Company's products or if the Company fails to accurately anticipate market trends and respond on a timely basis with its own innovations, the Company may not achieve sufficient growth in its revenues to attain profitability.

-o We have incurred losses for the fiscal year ending September 30, 2007 and for the fiscal quarter ending December 31, 2008, and we may incur losses for the foreseeable future.
+If the Company's competitors develop innovative emissions testing technology that are superior to the Company's products or if the Company fails to accurately anticipate market trends and respond on a timely basis with its own innovations, the Company may not achieve sufficient growth in its revenues to attain profitability. - o We have incurred losses for the three months ended June 30, 2009 and for the fiscal year ending September 30, 2007, and we may incur losses for the foreseeable future.

+We had a net loss of \$110,334 for the three months ended June 30, 2009.
 We had net loss of \$123,565 for the fiscal year ended September 30, 2007.
-These losses have resulted principally from expenses incurred in the extensive demonstration testing of its new SM4 compliance mercury monitors at various utility sites and the low gross margin product line of Griffin Filters.
-We may continue to incur significant expenditures related to research and development, selling and marketing and general and administrative activities as well as capital expenditures and anticipate that our expenses and losses may increase in the foreseeable future as we expand our business, however, for the year ended September 30, 2008, we generated a net income of \$118,078, and for the three months ended December 31, 2008, we generated a net income of \$110,005.
+These losses have resulted principally from higher marketing expenses of new product lines and expenses incurred in the extensive demonstration testing of its new SM4 compliance mercury monitors at various utility sites and the low gross margin product line of Griffin Filters.
+We may continue to incur significant expenditures related to research and development, selling and marketing and general and administrative activities as well as capital expenditures and anticipate that our expenses and losses may increase in the foreseeable future as we expand our business; however, for the year ended September 30, 2008 and the nine month period ended June 30, 2009, we generated a net profit of \$118,078 and \$175,757, respectively.
 Further, as a public company we will also incur significant legal, accounting and other expenses that we did not incur as a private company.
-To achieve profitability, we will need to generate significant additional revenues with significantly improved gross margins.
+To achieve sustained profitability, we will need to generate significant additional revenues with significantly improved gross margins.
 It is uncertain when, if ever, we will return to profitability.
-Even if we were to become profitable, we might not be able to sustain or increase profitability on a quarterly or annual basis.
+We might not be able to sustain or increase profitability on a quarterly or annual basis.